ItaloPussi/ClonesUI/readme.md

 ## Contributing

-If you want to suggest an interesting project to be done in batch, feel free to open an issue.
+If you want to suggest an interesting interface to be cloned feel free to open an issue.

 ## Licence
 [MIT](https://choosealicense.com/licenses/mit/)